Congestion pricing: New York City

-Congestion pricing in New York City was implemented in 2025.
-Most vehicles entering Manhattan south of 60th Street are charged a fee that varies throughout the day.
+New York City implemented congestion pricing in 2025, becoming the first city in the United States to do so.
+Most vehicles entering the central business district of Manhattan south of 61st Street are charged a fee that varies by time of day.
+The tolls are a source of revenue for the Metropolitan Transportation Authority (MTA), which operates the city's public transit.

+In 2017, New York Governor Andrew Cuomo declared a state of emergency for the MTA.
+As a solution, Cuomo proposed using congestion pricing as a means of funding the agency.
+Later that year, a commission to investigate the feasibility of congestion pricing found that such a scheme could benefit New York City.
+State lawmakers approved a congestion pricing plan in March 2019.
+The Federal Highway Administration gave its final approval on June 26, 2023, allowing the MTA to begin setting toll rates for the proposed congestion zone.
+Implementation was scheduled for 30 June 2024, but in an announcement by Governor Kathy Hochul on 5 June 2024, the plan was indefinitely postponed.
+In November 2024, Hochul announced an intent for the toll to go forward with a planned implementation on 5 January 2025, at a reduced rate.

 Old town centres

 Around Europe several relatively small cities, such as Durham, England; Znojmo, Czech Republic; Riga, Latvia; and Valletta, Malta, have implemented congestion pricing to reduce traffic crowding, parking problems and pollution, particularly during the peak tourism season.

 Durham introduced charges in October 2002, reducing vehicle traffic by 85% after a year; prior to this 3,000 daily vehicles had shared the streets with 17,000 pedestrians.

 Valletta has reduced daily vehicles entering the city from 10,000 to 7,900; making 400 readily available parking places in the center.
 There has been a 60% drop in car stays by non-residents of more than eight hours, but there has been a marked increase of 34% in non-residential cars visiting the city for an hour or less.